mtlynch/mtlynch.io/_pages/hiring-content-writers/2-creating-a-job-description.md

 Other hiring guides discourage clients from paying people per hour because it's "too expensive."
 This is plainly illogical.
 If you want work of a particular quality, it costs the same amount regardless of how you structure the pay.
 You're not going to trick a writer into producing the same quality work for lower costs.

-If you're hiring a writer for a one-off job, this makes sense.
-But if you're looking for someone with whom you can form an ongoing professional relationship, they're not going to work for cheaper because you structure the pay in a different way.

-Another big reason I avoid paying per word is that I wanted concise writing.
-If I'm paying per word, it encourages writers to include a lot of fluff content that doesn't teach the reader anything.
+Another big reason I avoid paying per word is that I want concise writing.
+If I'm paying per word, it incentivizes writers to include a lot of fluff content that doesn't teach the reader anything.

 Other guides criticize hourly wages for the same perverse incentives.
 They claim that if you pay writers by the hour, they have no incentive to work quickly or produce quality writing.
 They get paid more if the piece takes longer and requires more revisions, so why would they bother doing a good job?